cyberrangecz/docs/docs/report-bugs.md

 #### Summary (optional)

-If title isn’t enough, you can add a short defect report summary/description.
+If the title isn’t enough, you can add a short defect report summary/description.
 Few words if possible, including when and how the bug occurred, what is actual (what actually happens), and expected (what you should see instead) behavior.

 #### Environment